Research Faculty Policies and Procedures (Policy 5010)

 - University Policy 4290 (Annual Faculty Performance Evaluation)

 1. Policy Purpose

 To establish policies and procedures for research faculty.

-The position description for a research faculty position must be consistent with the definition of research faculty given by University Policy 7000.
+The position description for a research faculty position must be consistent with the definition of research faculty given by University Policy 7000 (Position Definitions).
 Typically, the research program expected of research faculty falls within the scholarship of discovery (see University Policy 4340 – Faculty Tenure and Promotion Guidelines) and will be evaluated according to the college and department criteria for the scholarship of discovery, unless otherwise specified.

 a.
 Titles for research faculty are selected from the research professor series: